CALL OR TEXT US NOW

 If homeowners can’t qualify for any of the multitudes of loan modification programs or seek general consultation, the U.S. Department of Housing and Urban Development (HUD) offers free housing counseling services.
 By contacting an HUD-approved foreclosure avoidance counselor, homeowners can receive information and assistance necessary to avoid foreclosure.
 This option can be found conveniently on HUD’s website and is no-cost foreclosure help from the government.

-Seeking foreclosure help in Dallas, TX can be especially easy for veterans.
+Seeking foreclosure help in Dallas Fort Worth, TX can be especially easy for veterans.
 In addition to the government programs offered above, veterans can seek help from the U.S. Department of Veterans Affairs (VA).
 VA not only offers ample benefits, news, and careers for active and retired servicemen and women, it provides a plethora of resources designed to keep veterans in their homes.

 One of VA’s more helpful resources is the Home Loan Guaranty Service (HLGS).
 This program offers the assistance of more than 150 trained loan technicians situated throughout the country.